Paula's Body Shop

 Allowances

-Particularly if you must use magnesium supplements to restore your magnesium levels, it is vital that you not exceed the upper limits for your age and gender.
+If you use magnesium supplements to restore your magnesium levels, it is vital that you not exceed the upper limits for your age and gender.
 In general, too much magnesium can cause nearly as many problems as too little, including death.
 So please supplement responsibly:

 From Harvard School of Public Health: